deepns/jekyll-blog-in-cloud-run/_posts/2022-11-12-jekyll-blog-on-azure-container-instance.md

     - azure
     - docker
 toc: true
-header:
-  teaser: /assets/images/teasers/jekyll-on-cloud-run.jpg
 ---

-Drafting the post

-- what is this about? note about azure container instance
-- steps to go through (create a flow chart for the below steps)
-  - create a resource group
-  - create a container registry
-  - push the image to container registry
-  - create a service principal to container registry
-  - create the container image
-  - delete the resource group
-- cost analysis
-  - ACR
-  - ACI
-- comparison with gcp cloud run

 After playing with hosting a jekyll site on GCP Cloud Run, I was curious to see how similar deployments can be done in other cloud providers.
 So started my exploration with Azure.
 Since the site was already built as a container image, I just needed a way to publish the image and run the container.
 Azure Container Instance offered pretty much what I was looking for.